amansakhuja/nixpkgs5/doc/languages-frameworks/cuda.section.md

 ### `passthru.testers` {#cuda-testing-packages-passthru-testers}

 The `passthru.testers` attribute set exists to allow running tests outside the Nix sandbox.
-There are a number of reasons why this is useful:
+There are a number of reasons why this is useful, since such a test:

-- The test, when wrapped with utilities like `nixGL` or `nix-gl-host`, can be run on non-NixOS systems.
+- When wrapped with utilities like `nixGL` or `nix-gl-host`, can be run on non-NixOS systems.
-- The test has network access patterns which are difficult or impossible to sandbox.
+- Has network access patterns which are difficult or impossible to sandbox.
-- The test produces output which is not deterministic, such as timing information.
+- Is free to produce output which is not deterministic, such as timing information.

 Attributes added to `passthru.testers` are derivations which produce an executable which runs a test.
 The produced executable should: